 - EFFECT-It can enhance the flexibility of the keyboard and improve your typing feel

-- 【KEYBOARD SWITCH LUBE】JRX 205G0 grease has high temperature stability, oxidative stability and good compatibility,Suitable for lubrication and maintenance of mechanical keyboard switchs and stabilizer.Enough to lubricate 450-500 switches.
+- 【KEYBOARD SWITCH LUBE】JRX 205G0 grease has high temperature stability, oxidative stability and good compatibility,Suitable for lubrication and maintenance of mechanical keyboard switchs.Enough to lubricate 450-500 switches.

 - 【ALUMINUM PRECISION PARTS GRIPPER】4-Claw grabber can hold the stem, keep your hands clean while lubing.